 Volunteering can be a great way to ease back into work after a break, or add new skills to your CV.
 You could even gain a free* NVQ in Understanding Autism, Counselling or Information, Advice or Guidance through volunteering with BAS.

-We are looking for parents/carers of autistic children with more than three years of autism experience (have a good understanding of autism, DLA and other benefits, the EHCP process, etc.) and autistic adults looking for volunteer opportunities to help us support parents/carers new to autism.
+From September, we’ll be looking for parents/carers of autistic children with more than three years of autism experience (have a good understanding of autism, DLA and other benefits, the EHCP process, etc.) and autistic adults looking for volunteer opportunities to help us support parents/carers new to autism.
 Ideally, you’ll be friendly and welcoming and comfortable working with a wide variety of people, or willing to work on getting to this point.
 You are not expected to know everything about autism – this is a general support service.

 What’s involved: greeting and chatting with new parents/carers who come to these sessions, offering advice and support based on your own experiences

 How often?
 As often as you like.
 There is no requirement to come to every session.
 We will need to ensure we have a small group of volunteers each week so you will need to commit to some set dates but it is very flexible.
 We fully understand how unpredictable life with an autistic child is, so please don’t feel you will let us down if ever you can’t make it.

 Learning that your child is or may be autistic is an incredibly emotional experience.
 We want to create a pool of volunteers who can be ‘buddies’ to parents and carers who are new to autism (awaiting assessment or who have received a diagnosis for their child in the past 12 months).
 A buddy would be assigned to a parent/carer new to autism for a period of six weeks.
 During this time, you would provide email and phone support (you would have a BAS email address and phone, so you would not be using your own personal phone or email address) and meet with your parent/carer in public places (such as a café) as and when.
 All expenses would be covered.